The Little Black Book of Chest Exercises

 Everybody loves chest day, especially if it’s Monday.
 Break out of the bench-press pack with 6 variations of common chest exercises that’ll help add pounds of new muscle on your pecs.

-TARGET AREA: Lower pecs primarily, triceps secondarily
+TARGET AREA: Upper pecs primarily; front delts and triceps secondarily

 IN YOUR ROUTINE: Do this movement in the first half of your chest workout.
 If you do it first, after warm-ups challenge yourself with a heavy weight for three sets of 6–8 reps.
 Toward the middle of your workout, instead go a bit lighter: three sets of 8–10 reps.